WELOME TO THE MOUNTAIN MIND

 Welcome to the challenge!

 We all want to think positively, be happy, and feel free.
-But sometimes, it feels like we can't control our thoughts and emotions.

 We don't really learn how to make our minds work for us – to help us be joyful, creative, and free most of the time.